AMWA-TV/bcp-007-01/README.md

 ### What does it do?

-- Enables Registration, Discovery, and Connection Management of NDI Endpoints using the AMWA IS-04 and IS-05 NMOS Specifications.
+- Enables Registration, Discovery, and Connection Management of NDI endpoints using the AMWA IS-04 and IS-05 NMOS Specifications.
 - Specifies the interaction of NMOS-enabled NDI nodes and non-NMOS NDI nodes.

 ### Why does it matter?